thk123/se4be-website/index.md

  4. [Code Review](#code-review)
  5. [Continuous Integration (CI)](#continuous-integration-ci)

- Each of the seminars features practical examples using Python, [Git](https://git-scm.com/), Gitlab.
-During the seminars I answer questions, including giving plenty of time for the specific challenges you are having using these best practises.
-I also like to foster an on-going relationship after you have completed the course to help you put these tools and techniques into practice.
+Each of the seminars features _practical examples_ and time for questions to ensure the techniques can be applied in your domain.

+I also like to foster an on-going relationship after you have completed the course to _help you put these tools and techniques into practice_.

+[Get in touch](mailto:hi@tkiley.co.uk) today to learn the skills needed for _effective software development_.

-### Source Control
+### Seminar A: Source Control

 Source control is a tool that stores your source code, and tracks changes made to it across time.
 It facilitates collaboration between multiple developers working on the same code, as well as ensuring reproducible results.

-If you are not already using source control, this seminar will teach you how to get set up, and how to use it effectively.

-**Source control is vital for working with other developers on code.
-It allows for fast iteration, whilst maintaining stability of the software.
-Learning to use source control will revolutionise your software development process.**
+**Source control is indispensible for working with other developers on code.**

 If you already use source control then this seminar can be tailored to whatever tools you are already using.
-I will cover best practises for using them effectively.
-Get in touch today to discuss how to make this seminar be useful for your company.
+I will cover best practises for using them successfully.

+[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use source control effectively.

 #### Topics & Technologies